MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/syntex-azure-billing.md

     - m365initiative-syntex
 search.appverid: MET150
 ms.localizationpriority: medium
-description: Learn about pay-as-you-go Azure billing configuration for Microsoft Syntex.
+description: Learn about how to set up pay-as-you-go Azure billing for Microsoft Syntex and how to monitor your usage.
 ---

 # Configure Microsoft Syntex for Azure pay-as-you-go billing (Preview)